Across the Estuaries Series 2014. Walking Drawings:

 Presentation of the museum-truck

-Regional mediators accompany these new exhibitions on the ground, to create moments of discovery, practice and sharing with local residents.
-Training courses, tours, open houses, art workshops and restitutions-vernissages are organized every week for around 500 participants.
+Regional mediators accompany these exhibitions, which are new to the area, to create opportunities for discovery, hands-on engagement, and sharing with local residents.
+Training sessions, tours, open houses, art workshops, and exhibition openings are organized weekly for approximately 500 participants.

 Interview with designer matali crasset